Documentation

 4. Subsequent crawls compare content to detect changes

-Site crawl showing progress and discovered pages
+Site crawl configuration and progress

 Starting a crawl